Photo: Adapted from image by Tomás Guardia Bencomo, via iStock.

 The model is a set of equations linking inputs to outcomes, where targets are achieved using numerical optimization.
 It processes information for each country and for each year, infusing public spending and allocating it among countries and interventions so that the three goals are reached by 2030 at minimum cost.

-Micro Level: People are the base of the model: It is built on household survey data, a bottom-up approach that allows the model to identify and target hungry, poor, and small-scale producer households directly.
+Micro Level: People are the base of the model.
+The Ceres2030 model is built on household survey data, a bottom-up approach that allows the model to identify and target hungry, poor, and small-scale producer households directly.
 This household targeting is key to spending efficiency.

-Meso Level: Micro variables, like people’s food consumption and incomes, affect and are affected by regional and sectoral circumstances, such as food prices, fertilizer prices, and wages.
-Our model incorporates this meso-level data.
+Meso Level: Our model also incorporates “meso level” data.
+These involve micro variables, like people’s food consumption and incomes, which affect and are affected by regional and sectoral circumstances, such as food prices, fertilizer prices, and wages.

-Macro Level: Meso variables are intertwined with national and international changes in policies, markets, and other circumstances.
+Macro Level: Our model also includes macro level linkages to account for how changes in markets or government policies can affect a small-scale producer’s income or the food a hungry household can afford.
 For example, an increase in maize yields in Tanzania could lower prices for maize in Ethiopian markets through trade, helping hungry households in Ethiopia meet their caloric needs.
 At the same time, Ethiopian farmers who grow maize could suffer income losses from the competition.
-Our model includes these kinds of macro linkages to account for implications on what food a hungry household can afford or how much income a small-scale producer makes.

 Interventions influence other variables through a set of parameters.
 Interventions are represented by parameters in the model’s equations.
 They can directly or indirectly affect variables at any level.
 The numerical optimization process allows the model to choose the best bundle of interventions to reach the three goals at minimal cost.